barghouthi/cs704/README.md

 * 10%: **Deliverable 4 (last 2 weeks of class)** 10-minute oral presentations (plus 5 minutes for questions/discussion) will be given during class.
 You will need to e-mail me an abstract (in plaintext) giving the title, project participants, and a two-paragraph to three-paragraph summary of what will be presented.

 * 35%: **Deliverable 5 (May 10)** Final writeup: The final writeup should be modeled after a typical conference paper.
-There is no length requirement or limit, but I would expect it to be somewhere around 6-10 pages of ACM's double-column conference formats.
+There is no length requirement or limit, but I would expect it to be somewhere around 8-10 pages of [ACM SIGPLAN's double-column conference format](http://www.sigplan.org/Resources/Author/).

 ## Resources
 There are no required textbooks for this class.
 The following is a list of books that should be  useful references for different parts of the course.